The Life and Times of Ken Uston

 All American Hero

-As part of the book’s promotion, he appeared on the Good Morning America show and discussed his knowledge of professional blackjack playing.
-But before the show aired, he allowed a camera crew to follow him, incognito, around the Horseshoe Casino and Resort, filming him as he used counting cards to make $10,000 in just a few hours.
+As part of the book’s promotion, he appeared on the Good Morning America Show.
+Here he discussed his knowledge of professional blackjack playing.
+But before the show aired, he allowed a camera crew to follow him, incognito, around the Horseshoe Casino and Resort.
+To their amazement, they filmed him as he used counting cards skills to make $10,000 in just a few hours.
 They then aired this segment on the show.
-Because Ken came across very well, this piece of footage endeared Ken to the nation, and he was inundated with new offers to write more books.
+Because Ken came across very well, this piece of footage endeared Ken to the nation.
+Thus he was inundated with new offers to write more books.

-To that end, in 1979 he wrote “One Third of a Shoes”, which is dedicated to his father, Senzo Usui.
+To that end, in 1979 he wrote “One Third of a Shoes”, which has a dedication to his father, Senzo Usui.
 But by far his biggest selling book was the 1981 book, “Million Dollar Blackjack.”
 This goes into detail about the best blackjack strategies and counting cards and he shows the many methods that he invented including, Uston Advanced Point Count, Uston Advanced Plus-Minus Count and his famous Uston SS Counting System.

 Of course, writing wasn’t his only pastime.
 When not wielding the pen, he formed his own successful blackjack team, just like MIT.
 They would go on to win millions of dollars from casinos around the country.
 To ensure they could gain entry everywhere, they took to wearing disguises and would also make use of fake ID’s.